 Gathering together for delicious food is yet another super-hygge pastime — it can be sweet or savory, simple or opulent, just as long as you love it.

 If you’d rather stay in, consider booking a custom, in-home-away-from-home party with Rocky Mountain Raclette in Vail and Beaver Creek.
 You’ll luxuriate in gourmet Swiss flavors, like Raclette cheese, ciabatta bread and sumptuous potatoes (not to mention homemade baked desserts and delicious wine).
-Do it as a date night or invite the whole clan.
+Do it as a date night or invite the whole fam.

 Make a new family tradition with a sleigh-ride dinner at Wolcott’s 4 Eagle Ranch.
 You’ll snuggle under blankets with a spiced cider or hot cocoa while gliding beneath the bright, starlit sky to the sound of trotting hoofbeats.
 Then tuck into a splendid feast at the ranch (think grilled sirloin steaks or blackened salmon with cheesy mac) before enjoying gooey s’mores by the campfire.